MPhil - An upper second-class degree (or international equivalent).

 Months of entry

-The Department of Philosophy is one of the best in the UK.
-With a reputation for high-quality research across the subject, we are particularly well known for our strength in logic and the philosophy of science and mathematics, as well as expertise in applied ethics, formal epistemology, phenomenology and the philosophy of medicine.
+The Department of Philosophy has a reputation for high-quality research across the subject.
+We are particularly well known for our strength in logic and the philosophy of science and mathematics, as well as expertise in applied ethics, formal epistemology, phenomenology and the philosophy of medicine.

-In the Philosophical Gourmet Report, the leading reputational ranking of Anglophone philosophy departments, the department was rated as follows: first or joint first in the UK for philosophy of biology, philosophy of mathematics and mathematical logic; and second or joint second for philosophical logic, general philosophy of science and philosophy of social science.
+In the 2017/18 Philosophical Gourmet Report, the leading reputational ranking of Anglophone philosophy departments, the department was rated as follows: first or joint first in the UK for Philosophy of Biology, General Philosophy of Science and Mathematical Logic; second or joint second for Decision, Rational Choice and Game Theory and Philosophy of Mathematics; third in the UK for Philosophy of Social Sciences and Philosophical Logic; and fourth in the UK for Philosophy of Physics.

 Individual members of staff have been successful in attracting external and internal research awards.
 The department currently hosts five major research projects: